wp-plugins/goodreviews/readme.txt

 == Upgrade Notice ==

+= 2.0.0 =
+Upgrade to 2.0.0 to enable better Wordpress Settings API integration, better API throttling protection, new GoodReviews widgets, and the possibility of using responsive styles.

 = 1.1.2 =
 Upgrade to fix a bug in the default stylesheet that could affect link colors sitewide.